MatSim91/Milestone-Project-4-The-Hangar/README.md

     2. Tested that the hero image of the hangar is responsive to the screen size.

--   ### Testing the products App:
+-   ### Testing the Products App:

     #### products.html page:
     1. On the /products/ page tested the Sort by option with: Price Ascending, Price Descending, Category Ascending, Category Descending, Name (A-Z), Name (Z-A) and made sure the sorting is working correctly for each sorte option.

     2. Tested the "Back to top" Button to make sure it is working.

     3. Tested the "Edit" and "Delete" buttons under the products to make sure they are working correctly.